 According to most accounts, the rain started and just wouldn’t stop.
-It filled the streets, and was bigger than the average yearly flood the town had dealt with every year as far back as everyone could remember.
+It filled the streets and was bigger than the average yearly flood the town had dealt with every year as far back as everyone could remember.
 When the rains didn’t let up, the townspeople began to panic when word spread that the dam near the town was beginning to burst.
 Millions of gallons of water poured down into the town.

 The flood became one of the biggest disasters the United States had ever seen.
 More than 2,200 people died and fires raged around the outskirts of the submerged town.
 Although the flood was a tragedy, it sparked one of the first relief efforts led by Clara Barton and the newly formed American Red Cross.

 The dam was part of a complex compromising an elite private club, with its members including Gilded Age tycoons such as Henry Clay Frick and Andrew Carnegie.
 Public outrage was stoked by the fact that club members knew the dam had to be repaired and posed a hazard but did absolutely nothing at all.